jossefaz/python_test_automation/_1_basics/README.md

 An assertion is a function that check if a given case is True.
 This function will **raise an exception** if a case is **False**.

-### SUT // UUT
-System under test (SUT) or Unit Under Test (UUT) : defines a scope, a program or a part of it that acts like a state machine.
-If not, it means that testing would be very hard.
-After all, testing test a *state*.
-If we look at function level, the state could be the input and the output.
-But at module level, the state could be a complex data structure that is being modified by different methods.
-When we write a test, we should always ask ourselves before :
-1. what is my SUT
-2. what is the state cases that I expect and what are those that I do NOT expect (state table)
-3. Do I need any resource before testing my SUT
-4. Do I need to clean up some resources that my test created (mock, files...etc)

-### Test discovery

-The way that a library or a framework (like pytest that we are using in the example),

 ### Unit Test
 When we look at the first time on a unit test, we could think of it as a simple function that will raise an exception.
 If it is not raising any exception, the test will be considered as passed (OK)